 - Make it a point of emphasis that bad body language, moping, pouting, displays of disgust with officials, and other negative behaviors are training the players for failure.
 Correct them any time they occur in practice, games, or in the locker room.

-- Be a role model of poise and self control.
+- The coaching staff needs to be a role model of poise and self control.
 Players will feed off of you and draw confidence from your mental toughness.

-- Use the fact that the subconscious mind does not know the difference between a real and an imagined experience.
+- We are always better at things we have had experience and success with.
+Use the fact that the mind does not differentiate between a real and an imagined experience.
 Work with your players on visualizing success and performing skills the correct way.

 - Point out times in your game films or games you record on TV when a lack of poise and mental toughness by an individual cost a team a chance to win.